cran/datefixR/README.md

 for both date and time to be reported together in this input method.
 However, if there is significant demand for support for datetime data in the future this may added.

-The package is written solely in R and seems fast enough for my current use cases (a few hundred rows).
-However, I may convert the core for loop to C++ in the future if speed becomes an issue.

 ## Similar packages to datefixR